- Human Papilloma Virus (HPV)

-- What are the benefits of the vaccines?
+- What are the benefits of the HPV vaccines?

 - How much do the HPV vaccines cost?
 Are they covered by health insurance plans?

-- Do women and girls who have been vaccinated still need Pap tests?
+- Do women who have been vaccinated against HPV still need Pap tests?

-- Can cervical cancer be prevented without a vaccine?
+- Can cervical cancer be prevented without a HPV vaccine?

-If you test positive for HPV, what does it mean?
+If I have a positive HPV test, what does it mean?

-If you have HPV and an abnormal Pap test result, your doctor or nurse will explain what other tests you might need.
+If you have cervical human papilloma virus (HPV) infection and an abnormal Pap test result, your doctor or nurse will explain what other tests you might need.

-If you have HPV and a normal Pap test result, it means that you have the HPV virus, but no cell changes were seen on your Pap test.
+If you have cervical HPV infection and a normal Pap test result, it means that you have genital HPV, but no cell changes were seen on your Pap test.
 There are 2 options: